Publications

 Nitin Sharma, Thomas Wolfers, Çağatay Yıldız

-This paper addresses critical challenges in language model evaluation by introducing a deterministic pipeline that converts raw domain corpora into completion-type benchmarks without relying on LMs or human curation.
-The approach generates domain-specific keywords using TF and Term TF-IDF methods and constructs prompt-target pairs, providing a direct assessment of domain knowledge with low computational cost.
-Through mechanistic analysis, the research reveals that initial-to-mid layers handle attribute extraction while later layers focus on next token prediction, and that forgetting during adaptation begins in middle layers and amplifies in later layers.
+This paper addresses critical challenges in language model evaluation by introducing a deterministic pipeline that transforms raw domain corpora into completion-style benchmarks without relying on other LLMs or human annotation.
+The approach extracts domain-specific keywords and constructs prompt-target pairs, providing a direct and contamination-free assessment of domain knowledge at low computational cost.
+Through mechanistic analysis, the research reveals that initial-to-mid layers handle attribute extraction while later layers focus on next token prediction, and that forgetting during domain adaptation begins in middle layers and amplifies in later layers.

 Investigating Continual Pretraining in Large Language Models: Insights and Implications